You’ve probably heard of terms such as GDPR, and you’re most likely wondering how you should be managing data security.

 This could be ensuring that all computers are password protected and have antivirus installed, or filing cabinets are locked.
 The security measures are your choice, but they must be suitable for the sensitivity of the data you hold.

 For example, health and financial records would require a higher level of security.
-Check out the 10 best ways to protect your business from cyber security threats.

 What you have to do: 5 Steps